kuvivek/drivingTheoryInGermany/README.md

 ✅ Stop, if possible, on the hard shoulder, switch on hazard warning lights and place the warning triangle
 ✅ Throttle down, if necessary, steer against and brake cautiously
 ❌ Immediately apply the brakes fully and move over onto the hard shoulder
+**Comment**: If a tire blows out on your car, you should first take your foot off the accelerator and brake carefully if necessary.
+If
+your vehicle pulls to one side, you must counter-steer.
+Try to stop on the hard shoulder.
+Secure the danger zone by switching on the
+hazard warning lights and setting up the warning triangle.

 24. As a resident, you want to drive into a cycle highway that has this sign.
 What must you be aware of when doing so?
 ![Image7](https://schueler.click-learn.info/BilderV2/VZ_1_4_41_168.jpg)
 ✅ Cycles may travel alongside one another